CAPE TOWN HOLIDAYS

-Cape Town is as fun and friendly as it is beautiful.
+Cape Town is as fun and friendly as it is beautiful, and its worldwide fame is well deserved.
+First there is the city of Cape Town set on the slopes and valley of the stunning Table Mountain.
 It is steeped in history, famous for being a city bursting with culture and is known as one of the most scenic locations in the world.
-Located on beautiful Table Bay this vibrant city has the stunning Table Mountain as its backdrop, Cape Town is a city not to be missed on your African holiday.
+Located on beautiful Table Bay this vibrant city could not have been designed any better, and it is the perfect place to pair with an African Safari when you visit this incredible continent.

 Viewed as one of Africa’s most stunning cities